SilvaAriel/Money-Box-API/README.md

 `localhost:8080/api/`

 ## Installation and Setup Instructions
 Clone down this repository.
-You will need Docker installed on your machine run the app.
+You will need Docker installed on your machine to run the app.

 To Start App and Database: